yannickdils/Workshop-GettingStartedWithIaC/module 3/readme.md

 ## Jumpstarting our IaC experience

 In order to get a running start with Infrastructure as code, in Azure, we can export previously deployed resources as an Azure Resource Manager Template (ARM Template).
 While this offers us a great place to get started, the "**Export**" feature exports as much of the information as it can get its hands on, making the exported template quite verbose.
-Oftentimes the exported template must be modified before it can be of any real use, as we will demonstrate.
+Oftentimes the exported template must be modified before it can be of any real use.

-We can demonstrate this feature via the Portal.
+We can demonstrate this feature via the Portal, where we can export a template of the storage account from module two!

 1. Navigate to your storage account in the Azure Portal
 2. Open the storage account resource